aaronottinger/hott.github.io/README.md

 ## Who was Aldus Manutius?
+^^^I'm using markdown language instead of HTML to make headers, manipulate texts, and add images.
+Go to [Link](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) for help with markdown (md) language.

+Here, I'm going to write a very short bio about Aldus Manutius.

+## Historical Context

+In this section

 You can use the [editor on GitHub](https://github.com/aaronottinger/hott.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.